 - 1 Cup Dry Roasted Lightly Salted Peanuts

-- In a glass measuring cup, melt the butter in 15 second intervals in the microwave.
-Stir in the ranch, Worcestershire, sugar, and Karo syrup.
+- In a glass measuring cup, melt the butter in 15 second intervals in the microwave until melted.

 Everything you could want in a snack, crunchy, salty, sweet, chocolate and bursts of bright, juicy fruit flavor.